-The Amalfi Coast is a beautiful stretch of coastline located in the southern part of Italy and is known for its stunning views, vibrant culture, and rich history.
+The Amalfi Coast is a beautiful stretch of coastline located in southern Italy and is known for its stunning views, vibrant culture, and rich history.
 The area is also a popular destination for outdoor enthusiasts, with a wide range of hikes on the Amalfi Coast that offer breathtaking views and unique experiences.

 1. Path of the Gods (Sentiero degli Dei)

-The Path of the Gods is one of the most popular hikes on the Amalfi Coast, and for good reason.
-This stunning trail winds its way along the cliffs, offering panoramic views of the Mediterranean Sea, the lush countryside, and the nearby towns.
-The hike starts in the town of Bomerano, near the famous town of Positano, and stretches for 9 miles (14 km) to the town of Nocelle.
+The hike starts in the town of Bomerano, near the famous village of Positano, and stretches for 9 miles (14 km) to Nocelle.
 The trail is relatively easy, with well-maintained paths and gently sloping hills, making it suitable for hikers of all ages and skill levels.
 It is considered one of the best hikes in Italy and cannot be missed by anyone who visits that area.

 2. Pimonte to Mount Molare